rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 After downloading and unzipping the dataset above, open Terminal and go to the dataset's directory:

     cd ~/Desktop/16S_chemerin_tutorial

+You can see what is in this directory with the _ls_ command:

+    ls

+You should see this:

+    vagrant@MicrobiomeHelper:~/Desktop/16S_chemerin_tutorial$ ls
+    fastq  map.txt

+"fastq" is the directory containing all the sequencing files, which we are going to process. "map.txt" contains metadata about the samples.
+We can look at it with the _less_ command:

+    less map.txt

+You can see the first column is the sample IDs, the next 2 are blank (note the file is tab-delimited, meaning each column is separated by a tab, not just whitespace) and the 4th column contains fasta filenames (these filenames are based on what _we will_ produce in this pipeline).
+The rest of the columns are metadata about the samples.

+    #SampleID       BarcodeSequence LinkerPrimerSequence    FileInput       Source  Mouse#  Cage#   genotype        SamplingWeek
+    105CHE6WT                       105CHE6WT_S325_L001.assembled_filtered.nonchimera.fasta BZ      BZ25    7       WT      wk6
+    106CHE6WT                       106CHE6WT_S336_L001.assembled_filtered.nonchimera.fasta BZ      BZ26    7       WT      wk6
+    107CHE6KO                       107CHE6KO_S347_L001.assembled_filtered.nonchimera.fasta BZ      BZ27    7       chemerin_KO     wk6

 ### Stitch paired-end reads together